Tikihead/Opera-Extensions/README.md

 # In Opera:
 cntrl + shift + E ( opens extensions )<br>
-Developer Mode -
+Developer Mode -<br>
-load upacked extension - for testing. pack extension - for permanent use. when your extension is packed, copy the .nex file and rename the copy to .crx drag / drop into extensions tab you opened.
+load upacked extension - for testing.<br>
+pack extension - for permanent use.<br>
+when your extension is packed, copy the .nex file and rename the copy to .crx<br>
+drag / drop into extensions tab you opened.<br>